 Our brains are often not serving us.
-We think many thoughts that invoke stress, anger, sadness and frustration.
+We think of many thoughts that invoke stress, anger, sadness, and frustration.
 And too often, we accommodate to this.
 Studies suggest that our mental health is declining, and we not getting stronger emotionally.
 In response to this stress and angst, we tend to get offered coping methods, rather than change methods.

 Such approaches are often our preferred methods of coping with a brain that produces considerable anxiety and strife.
 And unfortunately, none of these produce real happiness or satisfaction.
 To ‘cope’ is not to find happiness.
 It is akin to having our hand in a vice, and then getting some pill that relieves the pain.
-However, we wake up the next day with our hand still in the vice and needing more pills to relieve the pain.
+However, we wake up the next day with our hands still in the vice and needing more pills to relieve the pain.
 No real happiness here.

-What we need is a way to change the way in which our brains function, if we want more happiness, more peace of mind and more ease in life.
+What we need is a way to change the way in which our brains function, if we want more happiness, more peace of mind, and more ease in life.
 This is where neurofeedback comes into the picture.

 What is Neurofeedback?

 The simple version is this: neurofeedback uses simple feedback to transform unhealthy brainwaves into healthier ones.
-This means brainwave problems that cause ADHD/ADD, anxiety, depression, mental fog, memory loss and even migraines can be altered and improved, so that symptoms are reduced or eliminated.
+This means brainwave problems that cause ADHD/ADD, anxiety, depression, mental fog, memory loss, and even migraines can be altered and improved so that symptoms are reduced or eliminated.
 While this process can take several months to complete, the research is showing improved results as each year passes.